Holland & Belgium Bike & Boat: Bruges to Amsterdam

 What to Expect:

-Disembark the barge at Alblasserdam and start cycling to Kinderdijk, where you will pause for a visit.
-From here, continue your ride along this legendary dike, surrounded by 19 traditional windmills.
-The ride features lovely bike paths and dairy farms with typical Frisian black-and-white cows.
-Later, cross the River Lek by ferry and arrive in the small city of Schoonhoven, famous for its silversmithing industry.
+Disembark the barge at Alblasserdam and begin cycling to Kinderdijk, where you’ll pause for a visit.
+From here, continue your ride along the legendary dike, surrounded by 19 traditional windmills.
+The route features scenic bike paths and passes dairy farms with typical black-and-white Frisian cows.
+Later, cross the River Lek by ferry and arrive in the small city of Schoonhoven, renowned for its silversmithing industry.
 After lunch, continue cycling through the Krimpenerwaard Polder.
-Another ferry takes you back across the Lek River to medieval Vianen.
+One final ferry takes you back across the Lek River to medieval Vianen.

 Included Meals: Breakfast, Lunch, Dinner